Common effort for green, competitive , and inclusive Europe.

 #5 Justice and internal affairs

-All projects are co-funded from the state budget of the Slovak Republic up to 15%.
+All projects are co-financed by the State Budget of the Slovak Republic in the amount of 15%.